Change-point detection based on weighted two-sample U-statistics: Main theoretical results

-The following theorem is the main theoretical result of this paper.
-All through, $Q_{X}$ will denote the quantile function of the $X_k$'s. \begin{theorem} Let $(X_i)_{i\geq 1}$ be an $\alpha$-mixing strictly stationary process.
-Let $h(x,y)$ be a bounded, anti-symmetric kernel satisfying the variation condition.
-If there exists a $p>2$ and an $\varepsilon>0$ such that
+where $X,Y$ are independent copies of $X_1$, and where $M$ is a constant. \end{definition} The following theorem is the main theoretical result of this paper.
+Throughout, $Q_{|X|}$ will denote the common quantile function of the $X_k$'s.

+\begin{theorem} Let $(X_i)_{i\geq 1}$ be an $\alpha$-mixing strictly stationary process.
+Let $h(x,y)$ be a bounded anti-symmetric kernel with uniform $(2+\delta)$-moments and satisfying the variation condition \eqref{eq:var-cond}.
+Moreover, assume that there exist constants $p>2$ and $\varepsilon>6/\delta$ such that